Overview

 2. Given my current age and life expectancy, is there any actual evidence that continuing statin drug therapy will slow the progression of my dementia?

-It is highly unlikely that the prescriber will be able to cite an actual clinical trial that answers either of these questions in the affirmative.
-However, there is "expert opinion" that will say yes; but keep in mind that in the past "expert opinion" has recommended replacing butter with trans-fat containing margarine.
-This is now known to be very bad advice.
+It is doubtful that the prescriber can cite an actual clinical trial that answers either of these questions in the affirmative.
+However, there is "expert opinion" that will say yes, but remember that in the past "expert opinion" has recommended replacing butter with trans-fat-containing margarine, which is now known to be terrible advice.

-Note that the above advice is different than the current standard of care endorsed by conventional medicine - you must decide whom to trust.
+Note that the above advice differs from conventional medicine's current standard of care - you must decide whom to trust.

 Physiotherapy